Bermuda Grass

 Mowing

-Proper mowing is crucial for maintaining healthy Bermuda grass:
+Proper mowing is crucial for maintaining the health of Bermuda grass:

-• Frequency: 2-3 times per week during peak growing season
+• Frequency: 2-3 times a week during peak growing season

-• Never remove more than 1/3 of blade height in single mowing
+• Never cut more than 1/3 of the blade height in a single mow

-• Use reel mower for best results on hybrid varieties
+• Use a reel mower for the best results on hybrid varieties

 Watering

-• Water needs: 1-1.25 inches per week during growing season
+• Water requirements: 1 to 1.25 inches weekly during the growing season

-• Deep, infrequent watering promotes deep root growth
+• Deep, infrequent watering encourages deep root development

-• Water early morning to reduce disease risk
+• Water your lawn in the early morning to reduce the risk of disease

-• Reduce watering in fall to prepare for dormancy
+• Reduce watering in the fall to help plants prepare for dormancy

 Fertilization

-Bermuda grass is a heavy feeder requiring regular fertilization:
+Bermuda grass is a nutrient-intensive plant that needs regular fertilizing

-• Apply 1-2 lbs nitrogen per 1,000 sq ft monthly during growing season
+• Apply 1-2 lbs of nitrogen per 1,000 sq ft each month during the growing season

-• Start fertilizing when grass breaks dormancy (spring green-up)
+• Begin fertilizing when the grass starts to break dormancy (spring green-up)

-• Stop fertilizing 4-6 weeks before first expected frost
+• Stop fertilizing 4 to 6 weeks before the first expected frost

 Common Problems & Solutions